KitApps/schema-refined/README.md

 ;; (or functions to create types from other types, a.k.a. generics) (def Coord (r/OpenClosedIntervalOf double -180.0 180.0))

-;; product type using a simple map
+;; Product type using a simple map
 (def GeoPoint {:lat Coord :lng Coord})

 ;; using built-in types